TheAlphaSchoolSystemPTYLTD/accounts-payable-integration/getSuppliers.md

    **Conditional:**

-   `active [boolean]` - Required if no code, ignored if code provided
+   `active [boolean]` - Required if no code, ignored if code provided.
 True of false for whether returning active or inactive suppliers

    **Optional:**